ishcherbinin/telegram-trading-platform/README.md

 3. Docker

 Text for the messages might be replaced in [text_storage.py](telegram_interface/text_storage.py) to what you need and language you use

-By default all text are in English
+By default, all texts are in English

 ### 3. Setting